Château La Mission Haut-Brion 2011 - Cru Classé de Graves

 About the estate:

-While awaiting new facilities, as with its big brother Haut-Brion, Mission continues to delight us with its velvety, wonderfully complex wine, a superb expression of Merlot grown on deep gravel soils (often more than 50% of the blend) and an exceptional Cabernet Sauvignon that we dream of tasting on its own one day!
-The white wine, dominated by Sémillon, is still unrivalled in Bordeaux in terms of aromatic nobility and complexity.
+While awaiting its new facilities—much like its larger counterpart, Haut-Brion—Mission continues to delight us with its velvety, wonderfully complex wine, a superb expression of Merlot grown on deep gravel soils (often accounting for more than 50% of the blend) and an exceptional Cabernet Sauvignon that we dream of one day tasting on its own!
+The Sémillon-dominated white wine remains unrivaled in Bordeaux in terms of aromatic nobility and complexity.

 Guide Hachette des vins